DataDog/documentation/content/en/tracing/trace_collection/dd_libraries/dotnet-framework.md

 1. Set `apm_non_local_traffic: true` in the `apm_config` section of your main [`datadog.yaml` configuration file][1].

-2. See the specific setup instructions to ensure that the Agent is configured to receive traces in a containerized environment:
+2. See the specific setup instructions to configure the Agent to receive traces in a containerized environment:

 {{< partial name="apm/apm-containers.html" >}}
 </br>

 3. After instrumenting your application, the tracing client sends traces to `localhost:8126` by default.
 If this is not the correct host and port, change it by setting the `DD_AGENT_HOST` and `DD_TRACE_AGENT_PORT` environment variables.
-For more information on how to configure these settings, see [Configuration](#configuration).
+For more information on configuring these settings, see [Configuration](#configuration).

 {{< site-region region="us3,us5,eu,gov" >}}